-- A group of pupils who are not making expected progress, so the school plans to provide some intervention work, such as group work or mentoring - Certain groups of pupils, such as disabled pupils, are under-represented in extra-curricular activities, Schools Council and/or residential trips so the school decides to find out why by asking pupils and planning measures that will encourage greater representation - Attendance is found to be an issue with a particular group of pupils; mentoring is planned to support these pupils - Data on bullying and prejudice-related incidents shows that a group of pupils with protected characteristics are over-represented as either victims or bullies; the school consults with pupils and, following pupils' responses, reviews and amends the school's antibullying programme bullying programme iiu, ioliow ilig pupils responses, reviews and ame inds the school's anti- Equality objective Objectives should be s pecific an d measura ble Key strategies to address this Action Who?
-When?
+- A group of pupils who are not making expected progress, so the school plans to provide some intervention work, such as group work or mentoring - Certain groups of pupils, such as disabled pupils, are under-represented in extra-curricular activities, Schools Council and/or residential trips so the school decides to find out why by asking pupils and planning measures that will encourage greater representation - Attendance is found to be an issue with a particular group of pupils; mentoring is planned to support these pupils - Data on bullying and prejudice-related incidents shows that a group of pupils with protected characteristics are over-represented as either victims or bullies; the school consults with pupils and, following pupils' responses, reviews and amends the school's anti-bullying programme

+Equality objective

+Objectives should be specific and measurable

+Key strategies to address this

+Action Who ?
+When ?
 Resources and training needs/costs How will this be monitored?
 What are the success criteria?